named-data/NDN-packet-spec/name.rst

 In addition to the above component types, ``Name`` can include other component types governed by `Name Component Assignment policy <https://redmine.named-data.net/projects/ndn-tlv/wiki/NameComponentType>`__.

-TLV-TYPE of name component MUST be in the range ``1-65535`` (inclusive).
+TLV-TYPE of name component MUST be in the range [1, 65535].
-``Name`` element containing a sub-element out of this range is invalid and the packet SHOULD be dropped.
+A ``Name`` element containing a sub-element out of this range is invalid and the packet SHOULD be dropped.
 This requirement overrides the TLV evolvability guidelines.